 UNM Faculty Senate.
-"Minutes_08_02_26."
-(2008). https://digitalrepository.unm.edu/fs_minutes/40
+"Faculty Senate Meeting Minutes, 02/26/2008, p 214-218."
+(2008). https://digitalrepository.unm.edu/fs_minutes/1039

-This Minutes is brought to you for free and open access by the Faculty Senate at UNM Digital Repository.
-It has been accepted for inclusion in Faculty Senate Meeting Minutes by an authorized administrator of UNM Digital Repository.
-For more information, please contact amywinter@unm.edu.
+This Article is brought to you for free and open access by the Faculty Senate at UNM Digital Repository.
+It has been accepted for inclusion in Faculty Senate Meeting Minutes, 1920 - 2013 by an authorized administrator of UNM Digital Repository.
+For more information, please contact amywinter@unm.edu, Isloane@salud.unm.edu, sarahrk@unm.edu.